 For the first example, we will use a HAL component called siggen, which is a simple signal generator.
-A complete description of the siggen component can be found in section 7.7 of this document.
+A complete description of the siggen component can be found in Siggen section of the Integrators Manual.
 It is a realtime component, implemented as a Linux kernel module.
-To load siggen use the halamd loader command:
+To load siggen use the halcmd loadrt command:

-halcmd: loadrt siggen
+halemd: loadrt siggen

-2.3.2 Examining the HAL
+Examining the HAL